-We are exposed to market risk for changes in interest rates, primarily as a result of our variable rate debt and, in particular, our bank credit facilities.
+We are exposed to market risk for increases in interest rates, primarily as a result of our variable rate debt and, in particular, our bank credit facilities.
 To the extent interest rates increase, our interest expense for our revolving credit facilities will also increase.
-At March 31, 2008, we had a total of \$2.1 billion of variable rate debt outstanding and we have \$1.6 billion of interest rate swaps where we pay fixed and receive floating LIBOR.
-Interest swaps with a notional amount of \$700.0 million are designated as hedges and changes in fair value are recorded in accumulated other comprehensive income.
-Interest swaps with a notional amount of \$925.0 million have their changes in fair value recorded in other income (expense), net on the consolidated statement of operations.
-A hypothetical change of 100 basis points in the underlying interest rate and a corresponding parallel shift in the LIBOR yield curve would have an effect of \$26.1 million in other income (expense), net, in the aggregate, on an annual basis.
+At March 31, 2008, we had \$492.0 million of variable rate debt outstanding and a pay fixed receive float interest rate swap with a notional amount of \$125.0 million that is not designated as a hedge.
+Changes in fair value of the swap are recorded in other income on the consolidated statement of operations.
+A hypothetical change of 100 basis points in the underlying interest rate and a corresponding parallel shift in the LIBOR yield curve would have a net effect of \$4.0 million in interest expense and other income, in the aggregate, on an annual basis.

-We also have long-term debt instruments which are typically issued at fixed interest rates.
-Prior to or when these debt obligations mature, we may refinance all or a portion of such debt at then-existing market interest rates which may be more or less than the interest rates on the maturing debt.
-For further information, see Note 11 to our condensed consolidated financial statements.
+We are also subject to interest rate risk on our fixed rate debt if interest rates decrease.
+To manage this risk, we may refinance all or a portion of such debt at thenexisting market interest rates which may be more or less than the interest rates on the maturing debt.
+For further information, see Note 13 to our condensed consolidated financial statements.